-39. It is recommended that, where possible and appropriate, an accuser should attempt to resolve the matter informally in the first instance.
+- 39. It is recommended that, where possible and appropriate, an accuser should attempt to resolve the matter informally in the first instance.
 An informal approach can often resolve the matter quickly.
 Advice on how to approach and resolve the matter informally and directly can be obtained by reading 'Guidance for Resolving an Incident' (available on the College's VLE).
-The College recognises that an informal approach may not be appropriate for the resolution of all matters.

-- 40. Parties who wish to resolve the matter informally may wish to contact the SWT to seek advice and/or support. - 41.
+The College recognises that an informal approach may not be appropriate for the resolution of all matters. - 40.
+Parties who wish to resolve the matter informally may wish to contact the SSD or the Global Experience Team for mobility students to seek advice and/or support. - 41.
 When taking individual action, the accuser should try to: - 41.1.
 Contact the accused at the earliest opportunity. - 41.2.
 Pick a time and a place where the issue(s) can be discussed privately and without interruption. - 41.3.
 Clearly identify the issue(s) they want to discuss. - 42.
 Parties who do not wish to speak directly to those involved may wish to write their concerns in a letter addressed to those involved or seek third-party intervention from an appropriate person.
-The SWT or the Personal Tutor (PT) can advise on who is an appropriate person. - 43.
+The SSD, the Personal Tutor (PT) or the Residence Life Manager (RLM) for mobility students, can advise who is an appropriate person. - 43.
 The third party will seek to resolve the situation by: - 43.1.
-Meeting with the parties separately to discuss the matter and - 43.2.
+Meeting with the parties separately to discuss the matter. - 43.2.
 Facilitating a meeting between the parties to jointly reach agreement on the way forward. - 44.
 The parties may be accompanied from either a friend or an NCHSU representative to any meetings at this stage.4 - 45.
 The parties are advised to keep a written record of the meeting.